New Generation Mobile

-New Generation Mobile (NGM) is an Italian manufacturer of mobile phones, founded in 2003 by Stefano Nesi and Sergio Pancanti.
+New Generation Mobile, commonly known by the acronym NGM, is an Italian electronics manufacturer.

+Founded in 2003 by Stefano Nesi and Sergio Pancanti, its products include smartphones, television sets and smartwatches.

 Sponsorship

 NGM sponsors the football clubs Bologna F.C.
 1909, and Empoli F.C.; during the 2013-2014 season it was main sponsor of the Serie B league.
 Its logo appeared on the jerseys of all players.